ONSdigital/dp-identity-api-archived/README.md

 functionality was working as intended.
 Delete/modify/purge as needed.

 2.)
 The auditor will trigger an error on GetIdentityByID for any requests that lack the correct context fields (i.e didn't come in via cmd/zebedee).
 This is expected behaviour and not a bug.
-A live request from another app would have these context items.

 ### Configuration